icy/docker/bugs/chmod_s_bug/README.md

 ## Description

+`devicemapper` and `aufs` behave differently with setgid directory.

 The directory `/var/log/exim4` is owned by `Debian-exim:adm`, and it's `setgid` (aka `chmod g+s`).
 When `uid/gid` of `Debian-exim` is updated, the user `Debian-exim` may not be able to write to